 It is also essential that you ease slowly back into your running routine after an illness hiatus.
 Wait one to two weeks before resuming your pre-illness fitness level to prevent a relapse.
 It can be helpful in your first few runs back to fluctuate between walking and running in order to gain back stamina and endurance.

 Remember- it takes 10 days without exercise for running fitness to be compromised, so a few days off won’t hurt if an illness forces you to rest.
 Listen to your body and take it easy.
 Forcing a run can only worsen your symptoms and might have you taking more days off in the future.
 One recuperation day now can pave the way for many strong training days in your future!

-Running shows you all that your body and mind are capable of.
-It provides a new perspective with which to self-reflect; a perspective of gratitude for the body and its physical potential, and a perspective of love for the mind and soul which have allowed you to set goals, overcome obstacles and keep going even when it gets tough.
+Running shows us all that our bodies and minds are capable of.
+It provides a new perspective with which to self-reflect; a perspective of gratitude for the body and its physical potential, and a perspective of love for the mind and soul which have allowed us to set goals, overcome obstacles and keep going even when it gets tough.
 Running promotes sustainable self-love that goes far beyond physical appearance.
 For that reason alone, keep running. ❤

 Running alone can be cathartic and at times necessary for sustaining mental health, but it doesn’t always produce the best race results.
 Although it’s entirely possible to PR and even BQ through a strictly solo routine, there’s no doubt that it’s more difficult.
-Work smarter not harder by training with a group!
+Work smarter not harder by training with other runners!
 Here’s how it can help:

-- Social Facilitation: This proven psychological theory states that humans experience an improvement in performance as a result of the presence of others.
+- Social Facilitation: This proven psychological theory states that humans experience performance improvement as a result of the presence of others.
 During a group run, you might find yourself subconsciously running faster to keep up without even having to think about it!